dlezcan1/shape-sensing/README.md

 # shape-sensing
-This is the shape sensing repository developed my Dr. Jin Seob Kim and Dimitri Lezcano
+This is the shape sensing repository developed by Dr. Jin Seob Kim and Dimitri Lezcano